cloudmesh-deprecated/gitissues/README.rst

     ("Client", "cloudmesh", "client")

-A menu entry will be created for each repository.
+A menu entry will be created for each repository with the given label.

 Run portal
 -----------